fortify/gha-setup-scancentral-client/README.md

 ## Inputs

 ### `version`
-**Required** The version of the Fortify ScanCentral Client to be set up.
-Default if not specified is `20.2.0`.
+**Optional** The version of the Fortify ScanCentral Client to be set up.
 At the time of writing, the following versions are available:

+* `21.1.2` (default if not specified)
 * `20.2.0`
 * `20.1.0`

+If you plan on using ScanCentral Client just for packaging your source code to be submitted to Fortify on Demand, it is recommended to use the default/latest version.
+If you plan on using ScanCentral Client to submit scan requests to a ScanCentral environment, the ScanCentral Client version should match the versions of your ScanCentral Controller and Sensors as closely as possible.
+Please see the ScanCentral documentation for exact version requirements.

 ### `client-auth-token`
 **Optional** Client authentication token to pass to ScanCentral Controller.
 Required if ScanCentral Controller accepts authorized clients only.